 When it comes to the art and science of closing a sales deal it’s fair to say that Steve Wilmer is an expert.
-From the United States Marine Corps to law enforcement to the top of the insurance sales profession, Steve has gained a wealth of experience in organizations and industries of all types—and has achieved proven success in teaching others how to use their strengths to win business and run successful insurance agencies.
+From the United States Marine Corps to law enforcement to consistent success in the insurance sales profession, Steve has gained a wealth of experience in organizations and industries of all types—and has achieved proven results in teaching others how to use their strengths to win business and run successful insurance agencies.

-We spoke with Steve, and he generously shared his holistic process for how to close a deal.
-In this article, we’ll go through this process step-by-step, so you can apply his advice to your own sales process.
+We spoke with Steve, and he generously shared some of his top pointers when it comes to how to close a deal.
+In this article, we’ll go through this process step-by-step, so you can apply Steve's advice to your own sales process.

-Steve Wilmer’s Steps To Closing The Sale: The Ultimate Guide
+Steve Wilmer’s 5 Steps To Closing The Sale: The Ultimate Guide (PLUS 6 Things to Avoid)

 According to Steve, the foundation of being successful in sales is built on the conviction that he is unapologetically himself—a conviction he says all sales professionals should hold.
 Before we can discuss tips for closing sales, we have to start from the foundation: Not everyone is cut out to be in sales, and individual agents should sincerely examine if this is the career that best aligns with their goals and passions.